Rohitesh-Kumar-Jain/debmonitor/README.rst

 DebMonitor - Debian packages tracker
 ------------------------------------

-DebMonitor is a Django-based web application that allows to track Debian packages installed across a fleet of hosts, along with their pending software/security updates.
+DebMonitor is a Django-based web application that allows tracking Debian packages installed across a fleet of hosts, along with their pending software/security updates.

-It provides also a standalone command line script (CLI) that, when distributed in the target hosts, allows to automatically update DebMonitor's database using APT and DPKG hooks.
+It also provides a standalone command-line script (CLI) that, when distributed in the target hosts, allows to automatically update DebMonitor's database using `APT <https://en.wikipedia.org/wiki/APT_(software)>`_ and `DPKG <https://en.wikipedia.org/wiki/Dpkg>`_ hooks.

 Target configuration
 ^^^^^^^^^^^^^^^^^^^^

 To automate the tracking of the packages in the target hosts, follow these steps:

-* Deploy the standlone CLI script provided in ``utils/cli.py`` across the fleet, for example into ``/usr/local/bin/debmonitor``, and make it executable, optionally modifying the shebang to force a specific Python version.
+* Deploy the standalone CLI script provided in ``utils/cli.py`` across the fleet, for example into ``/usr/local/bin/debmonitor``, and make it executable, optionally modifying the shebang to force a specific Python version.
 The script can also be downloaded directly from a DebMonitor server via its ``/client`` endpoint.
-* Optionally add a configuration file in ``/etc/debmonitor.conf`` (or in a different one passing the ``--config /path/to/config`` CLI argument) to avoid to pass the common options to the CLI.
-See the example file in ``doc/examples/client.conf``.
+* Optionally add a configuration file in ``/etc/debmonitor.conf`` (or in a different one passing the ``--config /path/to/config`` CLI argument) to avoid passing the common options to the CLI.
+Refer to the example file in ``doc/examples/client.conf``.
 * Add a configuration file in ``/etc/apt/apt.conf.d/`` with the following content, assuming that the ``server`` option was set in the configuration file.